 If you start when the dog is young, they will learn to keep a close eye on you anyway, whether or not you have given a signal!

 Ways to communicate with your deaf dog

-Once you've got them undivided attention, you can use hand signals and facial expressions in place of traditional voice commands.
+Once you've got the dog’s undivided attention, you can use hand signals and facial expressions in place of traditional voice commands.
 Dogs are really good at reading body language.
 In fact, they’re much better at reading what you say with your body than what you say with words.
-This is why many owners train their dogs using hand signals before using voice commands.
+This is why many owners train their dogs using hand signals as well as using voice commands.
 But don’t worry about what signs to use.

 As the Deaf Dog Education Fund points out, there are no ‘right’ or ‘wrong’ signs.
 Patience and consistency are the important things.
 And don’t forget to stay positive - dog’s feed off this kind energy, and it’s probably one of the best ways to keep them engaged.

 It's always better to let any dog come to you, rather than approach it directly, so bear this in mind.
 Deaf dogs can be easily startled, since they can’t hear what is coming, so it's important we don’t just approach them without some kind of clear notice that we are around.
 This is especially important when they’re sleeping, and whenever we are behind them.
 If we get it wrong, they may be scared and startled, snarl or snap.